-A continuation of ACCT 3351 with emphasis on the measurement and reporting of equity and net assets and the interdependencies of change effects on income determination.
-Accounting changes and adjustments and the related impact of professional pronouncements and information transparency is stressed.
-Selected topics in governmental, non-profit, and international accounting are introduced.
+A continuation of ACCT 3351 with emphasis on the measurement, recording and reporting of debt and equity and the interdependencies of change effects on income determination.
+Accounting changes and adjustments and the related impact of professional pronouncements and information transparency are stressed...
 Prerequisite(s): ACCT 3351 (C).